Aggressiveness in athletics is, in most cases, a learned behavior, but in time it can become locked into a player�s personality.

 When communicating, coaches tend to focus on the content of the messages they send: "Run hard"; "Follow through."
 In doing so, they believe that the information is objective and that athletes will always receive the message as intended.
 That belief is far from the truth.

-Fundamentals of Sport and Exercise Psychology eBook
+Measurement in Sport and Exercise Psychology With Web Resource

 Focused for Rugby eBook

 Most coaches and athletes believe that mental toughness is one of the most important psychological characteristics that determine success in rugby.